patricklafrance/wmfnext-shell/README.md

 👉 Start the remote module application with the `dev` command.
 You should see a page displaying __Hello from remote!__.

-Now, as stated in the introduction of this README, this shell is an opinionated layer on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) and [React Router](https://reactrouter.com/).
-Our take is that a remote module should always match an whole subdomain of the application and should only share pages.
+Now, as stated in the introduction, the purpose of this shell is to provide an opinionated direction on how to implement a federation application.
+Our first take is that a module should always match a subdomain of the application business domain and should only export pages.

+To do so, by convention, a remote module must only share a single file named `register.tsx`.
+This file must export a `register(runtime, context)` function which is responsible of registering the pages and navigation items of the remote module.

 👉 So, let's create a `register.tsx` file at the root of the remote module application.